-If you follow the above guidelines I believe that you will avoid many problems dealing with scope creep.
+If you follow the above guidelines, I believe that you will avoid many problems dealing with scope creep.

 Gold plating means intentionally adding extra features or functions to the products which were not included in the scope statement.

-Gold plating is very common in software programming and is done by team members to show their abilities, or by the project manager to the make client happy.
+Gold plating is very common in software programming and is done by team members to show their abilities, or by the project manager to make the client happy.

 Following are a few causes of gold plating:

 - A team member may add extra functions to prove his abilities to the project manager.

 - Project manager may add extra functions to earn credit from the client or the top management.

 - Sometimes it is performed to divert the attention of the client from the defects in the product.